Please notice that it may take longer time for us to reply due to the corona pandemic.

 You may even, in some cases, be entitled to claim unemployment benefits for time spent running your own business in Sweden when you apply for unemployment benefits in EU/EEA countries.

-How you apply for benefits
+How to apply for benefits

-- The employer"s name and address and an employment contract or certificate showing the period during which you were employed in a country must always accompany your application.
+- The employer`s name and address and an employment contract or certificate showing the period during which you were employed in a country must always accompany your application.

 - Send in the form Underlag för fastställande av bosättningstat.
 This is necessary for us to assess your eligibility for insurance.